aws-samples/update-aws-ip-ranges/README.md

 * WAF IPset (only WAFv2, WAF classic is not supported)
 * VPC Prefix List

+> **NOTE**
-> **NOTE:** If you miss some AWS resource that should be supported, fell free to open an issue or contribute with a pull request.
+> If you miss some AWS resource that should be supported, feel free to open an issue or contribute with a pull request.
+> Keep in mind that you can reference a prefix list in the following AWS resources:
+> * VPC security groups
+> * Subnet route tables
+> * Transit gateway route tables
+> * AWS Network Firewall rule groups
+>
+> It will create or update AWS resource, but it will NEVER remove it after it is created.
+> As soon it is created it can only be updated by this solution.
+> If you need to remove any resource created by solution you need to do it manually.

 ### Considerations

 * Lambda code MUST have a config file called `services.json` in the root path.
-See below more details about it's format.
+See below more details about its format.
 * WAF IPSet is ALWAYS updated when Lambda function executes.
 * VPC Prefix List will just be updated it there are entries to remove or to add.
 * When VPC Prefix List is created, the `max entries` configuration will be the length of current IP ranges for that service plus 10.
 * When VPC Prefix List is updated, if current `max entries` configuration is lower than the length of current IP ranges for that service, it will change the `max entries` to the length of current IP ranges.
-If it fail to update, due to size restriction where Prefix List is used, it will NOT update the IP ranges.
+If it fails to update, due to size restriction where Prefix List is used, it will NOT update the IP ranges.
-* If it fail to create or update resouce for any service, the code will not stop, it will continue to handle the other resource and services.
+* If it fails to create or update resource for any service, the code will not stop, it will continue to handle the other resource and services.
 * It only creates resource for service and IP version if there is at least one IP range.
-Otherwise it will not create.
+Otherwise, it will not create.
-* Resouces are named as `aws-ip-ranges-<SERVICE_NAME>-<IP_VERSION>`.
+* Resources are named as `aws-ip-ranges-<SERVICE_NAME>-<IP_VERSION>`.
 Where:
   * `<SERVICE_NAME>` is the service name inside `ip-ranges.json` file.
 Converted to lower case and replaced `_` with `-`.
   * `<IP_VERSION>` is `ipv4` or `ipv6`.